Bearaujus/bgdk/worker/README.md

 # WORKER

 `worker` can execute many jobs asynchronously.
-`worker` also can do retries and use a custom error listener function to listen to the job when the job occurs an error.
+This package also can do retries and use a custom error listener function to listen to the job when the job occurs an error.

 See [Documentation](https://github.com/bearaujus/bgdk/blob/master/worker/init.go)